core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 In this document, UDP (both over IPv4 and IPv6) is considered as the default transport protocol for CoAP group communication.

 ### UDP/IPv6 Multicast Transport ### {#sec-udptransport}
 CoAP group communication can use UDP over IPv6 as a transport protocol, provided that IPv6 multicast is enabled.
-IPv6 multicast MAY be supported in a network only for a limited scope.
+A network might support IPv6 multicast only for a limited scope.
 For example, {{sec-rpl}} describes the potential limited support of RPL for multicast, depending on how the protocol is configured.

 For a CoAP server node that supports resource discovery as defined in {{Section 2.4 of RFC7252}}, the default port number 5683 MUST be supported as per {{Sections 7.1 and 12.8 of RFC7252}} for the "All CoAP Nodes" multicast CoAP group.
 An IPv6 CoAP server SHOULD support the "All CoAP Nodes" multicast CoAP group with at least link-local (2), admin-local (4), and site-local (5) scopes.
 An IPv6 CoAP server on a 6LoWPAN node (see {{sec-6lowpan}}) SHOULD also support the realm-local (3) scope.